masonitedoors/remote-react-app-loader/README.md

 );
 ```

-You'll need to refresh your site's rewrite rules in the database before you will see your react apps.
+You'll need to refresh your site's rewrite rules in the database before you will see your React apps.
 You can do this by simply visiting your site's permalinks settings page in the admin area.

 > Visiting the Permalinks screen triggers a flush of rewrite rules